 find the same or similar equipment at a significantly lower price.

-But do know that when you visit one of the Amazon links from my site and then buy something I earn a small percentage of the sale.
+When you visit one of the Amazon links from my site and then buy something I earn a small percentage of the sale.
 It doesn't affect the price you pay one bit.
-And it's how I'm able keep Smoker-Cooking.com alive and growing.

 Dry rubs and marinades may need to have one or more of the spices and herbs ground up or crushed.
 An electric spice grinder or a mortar and pestle setup could make things easier.
 And that dry rub shaker can would help make applying the rub evenly easy.